 When bidding on a class which has a co-requisite, you will receive a warning (yellow triangle) if you have not completed or are not bidding on the co-requisite.
 You must bid on the co-requisite in addition to bidding on the class.
 Check the Registration Calendar for the date by which you must be registered for the co-requisite before you are dropped from the class.

-The course priority option assists JD students satisfy the writing Option A requirement and LLM students with bar eligibility by giving them priority to register for one class that they may need to take.
-The priority option is available for only certain classes (courses that offer writing or a subset of those approved by the NY Court of Appeals to meet §520.6 requirements, respectively) and can be exercised only one time.
+The course priority option assists JD students satisfy the Substantial Writing requirement and LLM students with bar eligibility by giving them priority to register for one class that they may need to take.
+The priority option is available for only certain classes (courses that offer writing or a subset of those approved by the NY Court of Appeals to meet §520.6 requirements, respectively) and can be exercised only one time (including for JD students exercise a priority for one Option B course).
 If you win a class by using the priority option, the option is no longer available to you.

 Evidence – LAW-LW.11607